scottohara/tvmanager/README.md

 Four [karma](http://karma-runner.github.io/0.12/index.html) configurations are available to run the frontend test suite:

 1. `npm run test:bdd` watches for any file changes and runs the full test suite (without code coverage)
 2. `npm run test:coverage` performs a single full test suite run, including [instanbul](http://gotwarlost.github.io/istanbul/) (via [karma-coverage](https://github.com/karma-runner/karma-coverage)) code coverage reporting.
-Summary coverage reports are written to stdout, and detailed HTML reports are available in `/tvmanager/coverage/{browser}/index.html`
+Summary coverage report is written to stdout, and a detailed HTML report is available in `/tvmanager/coverage/frontend/index.html`
 3. `npm run test:coverage:chrome` is the same as `npm run test:coverage`, except only for headless Chrome
 4. `npm run test:coverage:mobile` is the same as `npm run test:coverage`, except only for iOS Simulator